mkopichev/demo2560/readme.md

-# Demoprogram for atmega2560 demo module
+# DemoProg for atmega2560 demo module

 Demo code for checking the operation of atmega2560 module with SSD1306, ESP-12 and JDY-40.
 CVAVR original, VS Code changed (2022, december).